This Study Says These are the Top 5 Side Gigs for Making the Most Money

 If you’re curious about how much you could make, Lyft has a calculator to see how much you could make.

-More recently, in November 2017, the average driver in the U.S. made $556.22 a week.* Your earnings will be calculated by adding a base fare, plus time and distance traveled after your pickup, and Uber charges a service fee.
+More recently, in February 2018, 40 hours of driving per week earned driver partners an average of $570.27.* Your earnings will be calculated by adding a base fare, plus time and distance traveled after your pickup, and Uber charges a service fee.

 Here’s a link to apply with Uber.